Books On Twilight Zone or By Twilight Zone-linked People

 by Stewart T. Stanyard

 **Note: We at Twilight Zone Museum take no responsibility for anything printed about the "Twilight Zone" Conventions held in Los Angeles or elsewhere (which includes photos, quotes/comments, or other general information.)
 Additionally, the 2002 and 2004 Stars of the Zone Conventions were productions by Andrew Ramage and Bill DeVoe.
-Please disregard anything you might read that might suggest otherwise.
+Please disregard anything you might read that might suggest otherwise. ***Addendum, August 2012 - I still have not read this book!
+The number of reviews of it on Amazon reached a peak of about 26 reviews in 2010-2011.
+It appears that this book had its heyday and is not being widely distributed anymore but I don't know this for sure.

 by Martin Grams